North Lawrence space to become new home for Kansas Turnpike Authority retail center, call center

 The new facility is slated to go into a vacant storefront in North Lawrence’s I-70 Business Center, which is just across the street from the current North Lawrence turnpike interchange.
 Work is underway in converting the office space — which is next door to the Journal-World offices at 1035 N. Third St. — into the new turnpike center.

-It sounds like some of those employees will be call center employees that will handle questions and customer service issues related to turnpike users.
-Other employees, seemingly, will be staffing the retail portion of the site.
+Some of the employees will be call center workers who will handle questions and customer service issues related to turnpike users.
+But other employees will be much more like retail workers.

 What does the Turnpike Authority have to sell, you ask?
 First and foremost, KTags.
 Those are the transponders that stick on your windshield or dashboard that allow the Turnpike Authority to track how many miles you have traveled on its roads.